-New Adventures in Sound Art is the only organization in Southern Ontario that devotes its year-round programming to experimental sound art and its many varied forms and cross-disciplinary spin offs.
+New Adventures in Sound Art is the only organization in Ontario that devotes its year-round programming to experimental sound art and its many varied forms and cross-disciplinary spin offs.

 The organization, initially founded by its Artistic Director Darren Copeland in November 1998, was originally called “New Adventures in Sound.”
 From 1998 to 2001, the organization revolved around Sound Travels presentations, which took the form of residencies and performances across Canada and Europe along with an annual event on Toronto Island that featured indoor and outdoor octaphonic concerts, SOUNDwalks, site-specific installations, round-table discussions, and artist talks.